I'm not a new student. What else should I know about OSAP?

 If you are a current student or if you're coming back to classes after time away, you may have questions about how OSAP works.
 We hope these answers help.

-If your academic standing is Required to Re-Apply, please drop by or contact the Financial Aid Office so we can ensure your OSAP file is up-to-date.
+If your academic standing is Required to Re-Apply, please contact the Financial Aid Office so we can ensure your OSAP file is up-to-date.

 If you're returning to school and you received OSAP last year, you still have to fill out an OSAP application for this academic year too.